CSMT-Westwood/exchange-backend/APIs.md

                 "_id": "5ed058a22b26e3660ce28a2d",
                 "recipient": "5ed04d69b96a093be0da80e1",
                 "type": 2,
                 "message": "You have followed the post.
-Please wait for response from the host.", "activity_date": "2020-05-29T00:34:42.502Z",
+Please wait for the host to respond.", "activity_date": "2020-05-29T00:34:42.502Z",
                 "__v": 0
             }